 The program must be granted Candidacy Status, have a preaccreditation review, complete an on-site evaluation, and be granted Accreditation Status before its graduates will be eligible to sit for the national certification examination for the occupational therapist administered by the National Board for Certification in Occupational Therapy (NBCOT).
 After successful completion of this exam, the individual will be an Occupational Therapist, Registered (OTR).

 In addition, all states require licensure to practice; however, state licenses are usually based on the results of the NBCOT Certification Examination.
 Note that a felony conviction may affect a graduate’s ability to sit for the NBCOT certification examination or attain state licensure.
-The program must have a documented and published policy to ensure that students complete all graduation, fieldwork, and doctoral capstone requirements in a timely manner.
-This must include a statement that all Level II fieldwork and the doctoral capstone must be completed within a time frame established by the program.

 Students enrolled in the Doctor of Occupational Therapy (OTD) program are required to participate in fieldwork experiences in order to successfully complete the program.
 Prior to participating in fieldwork experiences, all students are required to obtain and pay for a background check and any other mandatory screening processes.
 Upon completion, students are required to submit necessary documentation via the appropriate vendor, as identified by the department.
 The timeline for completion of the background checks and other screening processes will be articulated by the program.